mattvagni/enfield-docs/docs/template-variables.md

             "title": "The Page Title",
             // The url of this page:
             "url": "/",

-            // The headings/titles within the page:
+            // The headings/titles within the page: h1, h2 etc...
-            // (This can be empty if the page has no titles) "headings": [
+            // (This can be empty if the page has no titles obviously.)
+            "headings": [
                 {